gcontarini/NewO-vault/README.md

 # Tokenized Vault Standard (EIP4626)

-https://eips.ethereum.org/EIPS/eip-4626
+the veNEWO vault as well as the LP staking rewards vault implement EIP4626 https://eips.ethereum.org/EIPS/eip-4626

-Some don’t make sense so were unimplemented.
+It didn't make sense to implement some functions - these revert upon calling.

-For example, the transfer function reverts if called.
+For example, the transfer function reverts if called because these tokens are meant to be non-transferrable.

 # Forced un-staking after grace period like in Convex